The 90s were a great decade for music.

 Orgy — Blue Monday

-This is another cover, this time from the band New Order.
-Orgy did an amazing job with this cover.
+This song is a cover from the band New Order.
+Orgy did an amazing job with it.
 They kept it very true to the original, but managed to update it and actually improve it.
 I much prefer their version to the New Order one.

 Belly — Feed The Tree